Mets, RHP Senga finalize $75 million, 5-year contract

-NEW YORK – The active New York Mets and Japanese pitcher Kodai Senga finalized a $75 million, five-year contract on Saturday.
+NEW YORK – The active New York Mets and Japanese pitcher Kodai Senga finalized a five-year, $75 million contract.

 The deal includes a player opt-out clause after the 2025 season.